llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 separate device functions.
 Thus, Clacc extends this scan to look for OpenACC AST nodes and, as before, to delegate the required codegen to their hidden OpenMP children.

+Clacc makes no changes to LLVM IR codegen for the sake of `ACCDeclAttr` nodes, which are thus ignored.
+The corresponding `OMPDeclAttr` nodes are seen directly by codegen and are handled as they would be in an OpenMP program.

 Source-to-Source Translation
 ============================